Frequently Asked Questions

 5. When does the training program start?

-The first cohort will begin the eight-week intensive program on April 3, 2017.
+The first cohort has been selected, and will begin the eight-week intensive program on April 3, 2017.
 Two additional programs are expected to take place in 2017 (tentatively June & October).

 6. How many Companies/Organizations CAn Participate?